emiliorizzo/video_data/README.md

 ##Services

- - Vimeo API 2
+ - Vimeo API v2
- - YouTube API 3
+ - YouTube API v3

 Youtube v3 API requires a API KEY to retrieve data, get it from code.google.com and save in admin/config/media/video_data (youtube_api_key fiels)

 ## Limitations

+- Map only one field (video_embed_field  or text) per Content Type
+- Retrieves only one value per field , multivalues fields are not supported.